Vasileia-Apostolou/Beauty_Bounty/README.md

 1. Type a word related to the product you are looking for.
 2. Click on the "Search" button.

-- **As a user, I want to be able view product information**
+- **As a user, I want to be able to view product information**
 1. Click on the product you would like to get more information about

-* View product information
-* View my cart item(s)
+- **As a user, I want to be able to view my cart item(s)**
+1. Click on the cart icon in the navbar

-* Add a product to my cart
+- **As a user, I want to be able to add a product to my cart**
+1. Click on the product you would like to add to your cart
+2. Click on "Add To Cart" button

-* Increase/Decrease the quantity of the product I am interested in purchasing
+- **As a user, I want to be able to increase/decrease the quantity of the product I am interested in purchasing**
+1. Click on the + icon if you want to increase the quantity

+or

+1. Click on the - icon if you want to decrease the quantity

-* Delete a product from my cart
+- **As a user, I want to be able to delete a product from my cart**
+1. Click on the bin icon if you want to remove the product from your cart

-* View order summary and total before proceeding with the payment
+- **As a user, I want to be able to view order summary and total before proceeding with the payment**
+1. Go to your cart

-* Purchase the added cart item(s) with my credit card details
+- **As a user, I want to be able to purchase the added cart item(s) with my credit card details**
+1. Go to your cart
+2. Click on "Pay With Card"
+3. Fill in your personal information
+4. Click "Pay"

+- **As a user, I want to be able to Have a shipping or billing address option**
+1. Go to your cart
+2. Click on "Pay With Card"
+3. Choose shipping or billing address section

-* Have a shipping or billing address option
+- **As a user, I want to be able to Have a shipping or billing address option**
-* Get a confirmation when my payment goes through
-* Get a notification if my payment doesn't go through
-* Create my personal account
-* Login/Logout of my personal account
+1. Click on the user icon in the navbar.
+2. Click on "Create Account"
+2. Fill in the Register Form with a username, email address and password.
+3. Click on "Submit" button.

+- **As a user, I want to be able to log in and out of my personal account.**
+* LOGIN
+1. Click on the user icon in the navbar.
+2. Fill in the Login Form with your username and password.
+3. Click on the "Login" button.
+* LOGOUT
+1. Click on the "Logout" link in the navbar.

-* Contact costumer service via email or call
+- **As a user, I want to be able to contact costumer service via email or call.**
+1. Go to the bottom of the page
+2. Contact phone number and email address are being displayed.
+* Click on the email address to open a form

-* Connect with the people of Beauty Bounty through social media
+- **As a user, I want to be able to connect with the people of Beauty Bounty through social media.**
+1. Go to the bottom of the page
+2. Social media links are being displayed and can be clicked

 ### Resolved Bugs
 * -icons floating